July 28, 2023

 The role of work

 We are invited to consider the future of work as part of this shift.
 But all too often, this is being presented as a zero-sum game with people swapping the office for the home.
-In practice, this may mean we could well be swapping one set of problems for another.
+In practice, this may mean we could well be swapping one set of pros and cons for another.

-Commuting at the same time as everybody is clearly a ridiculous and anachronistic thing to do but so too is locking oneself away in a home office or dining room with its isolation, lack of ergonomics and amorphous routines.
-Both issues have been laid bare over the past year and a half.
+Commuting at the same time as everybody is often a ridiculous and anachronistic thing to do but so too, for many people, is locking themselves away in a home office or dining room with its isolation, lack of ergonomics and amorphous routines.
+Both extremes continue to slug it out in the tedious binary spat about the future of work.

 The office of the future is not a single location; it is a network of spaces and services